FUEL4EP/Libreelec_Raspberry_Pi4_Fan_Control/README.md

 - use of these instructions is on your own risk!
 No liability by the publisher!
 - ensure that the fan is turning after installation
 - ensure that your raspberry pi4 is not overheating due to a wrong installation
+- it is strongly recommended to make a backup of your SD card before you [upgrade the Libreelec nightly build](https://ekalinak.eu/2017/04/11/updating-kodi-on-raspberry-pi-via-ssh/)

 ## license